 f.
 Liquid material is sprayed microfine and the powder is fluidized (two-substance nozzle)

-1. to 4. particle system which is wetted during mixing.
+Particle system which is wetted during mixing

 If the surface tension of a liquid is low (a), then the liquid wants to spontaneously wet the solid surface.
 The capillaries (5) of a particle are then also penetrated.
 The higher (b) the surface tension of a liquid is, the less the liquid wants to penetrate the capillaries of the particles.
+The same applies to the cavities of a powder mixture.
+With high surface tension, liquid distribution in the powder is only possible if the liquid and particles are intensively mixed and triturated together.

 In dry condition (1), the powder is present as a solid-air dispersion.
 The cavities between the particles are irregular and constantly change during mixing.
 If a liquid is poured into the moving mix, then the air is displaced from the cavities.
 The liquid spreads as a thin liquid layer around each individual particle.
 This is the adsorption layer (1).
 The liquid adheres firmly and can only be removed thermally.
 If the liquid content increases during mixing, the liquid accumulates at the contact points of the particles in so-called bridges and (2) gussets.
 Thus, agglomeration (buil-up-granulation) begins.
 As the liquid content increases, larger cavities (3) between the solid particles are filled with liquid.
 When all capillaries formed by the particle system are filled with liquid, (4) saturation occurs.
 The bulk material becomes a suspension.